0. The Fool

 Use this space to reflect on what The Fool means to you personally:

-Applied insight with a 3-card micro spread using The Fool as your anchor:
+Applied insight with a three-card reading using The Fool as your anchor:

 Pull cards.
 Note feelings or observations that reflect your lived experience and write your own interpretation: